 You have to remember that in Spain you are not spoon fed when it comes to paying your taxes.
 People can mistake the fact that they may not be contacted by the Tax Office with them not being bothered about their contribution.
 This is not the case.

 What usually happens on non-payment of taxes is that at some point, for example when you come to sell your house or it is bequeathed as part of an inheritance, you realise that the Spanish Tax Authority has been taking note all long.
 You then have to rectify the omission, with interest, or you discover that you are not classed as ‘resident’ for fiscal purposes.
 Being classed as a resident is particularly important if you do not want to have 3% of your house price retained on sale.

-Making a resident tax declaration is a simple process and you may even have a zero return to make.
+Making a resident tax return in Spain is a simple process and you may even have a zero return to make.
 Residents should mark the 30th June in their diary and make sure that they are tax compliant.